debiki/talkyard-prod-one/README.md

         # This script also installs, although named "upgrade–...".
         ./scripts/upgrade-if-needed.sh 2>&1 | tee -a talkyard-maint.log

+   (This creates a new Docker network — you can choose the IP range; see the section *A New Docker Network* below.)

 1. Schedule deletion of old log files, daily backups and deletion old backups, and automatic upgrades: